Why study Communication Design?

 Approximate Hours Per Week

-Design Culture and Context 1 - Year 1
+Design Culture and Context 1 (Year One)

-Design Culture and Context 2 - Year 2
+Design Culture and Context 2 (Year Two)

 Extend your understanding of design as a discipline and an enabler in society.
 Develop a broad understanding of New Zealand and international design constructs and practices, including development of cultural perspectives, development of valid approaches and responses to sustainable design practice.
 Further develop investigation, inquiry, critical thinking and research skills in written, verbal and visual communication.